alexbers/quadratic_sieve/README.md

 # Simple quadratic sieve algo #

 Written just for educational purposes.
 If you need performance, choose anything else.
-Versions on C has very sophisticated code.
+This version is written to understand how it works.

 You have to tune primes and sieving_array_size before lauching.